publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2/schIV/m__us_usc_t15_s69d.md

     The Tariff Act of 1930, referred to in subsecs. (a) and (b), is [act June 17, 1930, ch.
 497][/us/act/1930-06-17/ch497], [46 Stat.
 590][/us/stat/46/590], as amended, which is classified generally to chapter 4 (§ 1202 et seq.) of Title 19, Customs Duties.
 Title IV of the Tariff Act of 1930 is classified generally to subtitle III (§ 1401 et seq.) of chapter 4 of Title 19.
 For complete classification of this Act to the Code, see [section 1654 of Title 19][/us/usc/t19/s1654] and Tables.

-    The Federal Trade Commission Act, referred to in subsec. (b), is defined in [section 69 of this title][/us/usc/t15/s69].
+    The Federal Trade Commission Act, referred to in subsec. (b), is [act Sept.
+26, 1914, ch.
+311][/us/act/1914-09-26/ch311], [38 Stat.
+717][/us/stat/38/717], as amended, which is classified generally to subchapter I (§ 41 et seq.) of this chapter.
+For complete classification of this Act to the Code, see [section 58 of this title][/us/usc/t15/s58] and Tables.

  __Transfer of Functions__